JvanKatwijk/jvanKatwijk/README.md

 the DRM decoder (which I actually use to listen to DRM transmissions) is now equipped with a client for a spyserver, a file reader (96000 S.s) and a reader for the audiocard.

-The third line shows two of my other favorites, a program for FM decoding and a command line program for generating eti files (of course, Qt-DAB itself can also generate eti files).
+The third line shows a program for FM decoding and - under development - an sdrplay_tcp server -more or less - compatible with rtl_tcp (the main issue being the mapping from rtlsdr type gain settings to sdrplay gain reductions)

 The repository contains some other programs as well, e.g. an Algol to C translator, some plugins for SDRuno, etc.